 Doug Stegmeyer, Liberty DeVitto and Russell Javors joined Billy Joel in studio to record his 1976 album “Turnstiles.”
-Billy Joel was also looking specifically for a saxophone player who can play keyboards.
-Al Stegmeyer, Doug Stegmeyer’s father, was a sound engineer on the album, and recommended Richie Cannata to play saxophone and keyboards on the album.
+Billy Joel was also looking specifically for a saxophone player who could play keyboards.
+Al Stegmeyer, Doug Stegmeyer’s brother, was a sound engineer on the album, and recommended Richie Cannata to play saxophone and keyboards on the album.
 Cannata walked into Ultrasonic Studios in Hempstead, New York, and heard for the first time the legendary hit, “Angry Young Man.”

 Joel, Stegmeyer, DeVitto and Javors recorded the tune a day earlier, and Cannata was blown away by their experienced playing and speed.
 Cannata went into the studio and immediately recorded the unforgettable Empire State love song, “New York State of Mind.”
 What made the music on this album so special, were the dedicated and loyal New York musicians behind its creation.

 The Turnstiles album was a huge success because Joel and his new recording and touring band performed the songs with such a fresh, and young driven beat.
 DeVitto, Javors and Cannata blew away audiences with their playing, and helped Joel sell millions of albums.
 The band went from playing local colleges and universities across the nation to performing at the world’s most famous arena, Madison Square Garden.